mmccoyd/hillside/hillside56/README.md

 Hillside56 is a split ergonomic keyboard with 3x6+5+5 choc-spaced keys.
-It has the aggressive stagger of the Ferris but physical arrow clusters, a longer thumb arc, and a break-off outer pinky column.
+It has the aggressive stagger of the Ferris but physical arrow clusters, a longer thumb arc and break-off outer pinky columns.

 ![Hillside56 keyboard](doc/image/hill56_photo_pair.png "Both halves")